killacan/python-llamachop-bot/README.md

 This will open the chatbot in the terminal and you can communicate with it directly.

-known issues:

-- first time you connect to the bot, it requires you to sign in to a twitch account as authorization.
-After this access token times out, it will fail to connect.
-You have to delete user_credentials.json to fix this.
-I am working on a fix for this.

 ## Planned Features

-- Add a way to connect to an API to run the model.
+- [X] Add a way to connect to an API to run the model.
 - allow the bot to be used in multiple channels at once.
 - fine tune my own model to be used for the bot.